detekt/detekt/CONTRIBUTING.md

        active: false
        name: whatever should be the default
     ```

+    Last but not least, the `@author` tag should be added.

 - ... do not forget to test the new rule and/or add tests for any changes made to a rule.
 - ... do not forget to run `./gradlew build`.
 This will execute tests locally and update the `default-detekt.config.yml`
 as well as add the new/changed rules to the documentation.